Tell us here.

-Lakeland College is committed to providing resources and services for students with disabilities.
+Lakeland University is committed to providing resources and services for students with disabilities.
 Under the Americans with Disabilities Act (ADA), assistance is available for students who qualify.
 Students who require disability-related accommodations should contact the Director of the Academic Resource Center, Paul White, for further assistance.
 The Academic Resource Center and Paul White's office are located on the 3rd floor of Old Main.
-Paul White can also be contacted by phone at (920) 565-1412 or by email at .
+Paul White can also be contacted by phone at (920) 565-1412 or by email at

 Students with disabilities who require disability-related accommodations must make their requests in writing.
 For this purpose, an application can be obtained from either Paul White's office (Old Main, Room 33) or downloaded from this website.
-Applications must returned to Paul White's office or emailed to him at .
+Applications must returned to Paul White's office or emailed to him at

-All requests should be made in a timely fashion to allow Lakeland College time to review the requests and provide the approved accommodations.
+All requests should be made in a timely fashion to allow Lakeland University time to review the requests and provide the approved accommodations.
 Generally, requests should be made a minimum of two weeks in advance of the accommodations needed.
 If the requests involve outside resources (e.g., special equipment, textbook taping, etc.), more notice may be necessary before the accommodations can be provided.
 After the application has been reviewed, you will be contacted about the status of your application

 Paul White, the Director of the Academic Resource Center, is available to advise students on possible accommodations appropriate for their individual circumstances.

-Once the documentation has been received or is on file supporting the student's written request for ADA accommodations, the Director of the Academic Resource Center will review the request and forward it to the Lakeland College Accommodations Review committee(LCARC).
+Once the documentation has been received or is on file supporting the student's written request for ADA accommodations, the Director of the Academic Resource Center will review the request and forward it to the Lakeland University Accommodations Review committee(LCARC).
 The Director of the Academic Resource Center, who will summarize the basis for the request and make and present a recommendation concerning the request to the LCARC.
 The LCARC will have access to all of the documentation pertaining to the student's request for accommodations.